October 30, 2005

 A few points regarding the '05-'06 Orange(men):

-delin is officially gone, citing personal reasons again.
+2. Edelin is officially gone, citing personal reasons again.
 It's strange that he may be the single person most responsible for the current and future success of the team, yet he has left as its greatest underachiever.
 Carmelo would never have come if Billy didn't do it first, and most of the current recruits wouldn't have committed without Carmelo (more on this in Part 2).

 3. I'm only going to say it once, because I don't want to repeat myself all season long.
 Louie McCroskey and Demetrius Nichols stink.
 It can be truly painful at times to watch either of them play.
 You can bet that there will be numerous articles in the paper throughout the season about how neither are providing the team with the perimeter game needed to alleviate the pressure on Gerry.
 I predict that they will be splitting time with each other the whole year, averaging 7 points/game between the two of them.
 They haven't matured yet, and I don't see any reason why they will this year.
-If they don't pick it up soon,
+If they don't pick it up soon, 13 months from now neither will have a chance at starting again.

 4. Darryl Watkins is sporting a new hairstyle and a job as the starting post man this year.
 According to his original recruiting reviews, he's a natural scorer from the center position, having netted 53 points once during a game in his senior year of high school.
 Syracuse will get significant point production from the center position again, something we haven't seen since before The Craiggers Years.
 It'll be fun to see if Watkins can live up to the Otis Hill-J.B.
 Reafsnyder legacy, much as Etan Thomas did in his day.